 A few notes:

-- Large bowl: As you wouldn't want to mash your cooked potatoes (nor the crunchy veggies), it is best to mix this potato salad in an extra-large bowl, with large spoons, inserting them from the sides and lifting from the bottom up.
+- Mixing the potato salad: As you wouldn't want to mash your cooked potatoes, it is best to mix Grandma's potato salad in an extra-large bowl.
+Mix using large spoons, inserting them from the sides, and lifting from the bottom up towards the center.

 - 500 g Baby New Potatoes or preferred potatoes

 - 3 Eggs